CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~
 *in* ``[<a>]`` *item* ``<a>`` *→* ``integer``

-Returns the number of occurrences of an item
+Returns the number of occurrences of an *item*.

 .. code:: lisp